ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection is congestion controlled.

-### Niceness (Connection) {#conn-niceness}
+### Niceness (Connection)

-Classification:
-: Protocol Property (Generic)

-Type:
-: Integer

-Applicability:
-: Connection

-This Property is a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same Connection Group.
-It has no effect on Connections not part of a Connection Group.
-As noted in {{groups}}, this property is not entangled when Connections are cloned.
+Integer Connection Property - see {{conn-niceness}}

 ### Niceness (Message)
 \[TODO: Discuss: should we remove this?
 Whether we need this or the other depends on how we want to implement multi-streaming.
-We don't need both, so we should make a decision.]
+We don't need both, so we should make a decision. @mwelzl -- These are really two different things @philsbln]

 Integer Message Property - see {{msg-niceness}}.